Google Assistant could be coming to more smart home entertainment devices. Read more

-Google Assistant is built-into millions (billions, in fact) of smart speakers, smart home devices, headphones, and smartphones across the world, Google Assistant has secured an important place in the modern home – and with good reason.
+Google Assistant is built-into millions (billions, in fact) of smart speakers, smart home devices, headphones, and smartphones across the world, making its mark on the modern home – and with good reason.

 The things Google Assistant can do are incredibly varied; the powerful voice assistant is capable of anything from answering your general knowledge questions, to checking your emails and appointments – and just about everything in between.
 If you you have a Tile tracker, Google Assistant can even help you find your lost keys, wallet, or phone.

 So, if you’re new to Google Assistant (or just want to brush up on its latest capabilities), read on for our comprehensive guide on how to use Google Assistant in every situation.